4hel/4hel.github.io/_posts/devops/2020-09-14-cloud-programming-simplified.md

 ## Limitations

 Broadcast, aggregation and shuffle are common communication primitives in distributed systems.
-In VM-based computing, these cause Less remote messages than in serverless computing.
+In VM-based computing, these cause less remote messages than in serverless computing.

-Typical use cases for these are machine Learning and big data analytics.
+Typical use cases for these are **machine Learning** and **big data analytics**.

 ![patterns](/img/devops/serverless/sls-patters.png)